fpgadeveloper/ethernet-fmc-axi-eth/docs/source/updating.md

    * For AC701, KC705, KCU105, VCU118, ZC702, ZC706 and ZCU102 download the BSP from the
      [Xilinx downloads] page
-   * For PicoZed, ZedBoard, and UltraZed-EV download the BSP from the [Avnet downloads] page
+   * For PicoZed and UltraZed-EV download the BSP from the [Avnet downloads] page
+   * For the ZedBoard, we use the ZC702 BSP which can be downloaded from the [Xilinx downloads] page

 3. Update the BSP files for the target platform in the `PetaLinux/bsp/<platform>` directory.
    These are the specific directories to update: